himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 for `.emacs` would automatically install.

 The reality was that it never fully worked.
-There were always a few packages that would error, or that I had forgoten to add the last time I updated my `.emacs` file.
-With `use-package`, this might be an issue of the pastm, as it allows me to combine my emacs init script *with* my configuration files.
+There were always a few packages that would error, or that I had forgotten to add the last time I updated my `.emacs` file.
+With `use-package`, this might be an issue of the past, as it allows me to combine my emacs init script *with* my configuration files.

 #### Key Bindings

-After convirting all of my `(require 'PACKAGE-NAME)` calls and related expressions to filled `use-package` wrappers, I learned about the `:bind` parameter.
+After converting all of my `(require 'PACKAGE-NAME)` calls and related expressions to filled `use-package` wrappers, I learned about the `:bind` parameter.
 Instead of manually setting key binds with a `setq`, `:bind` takes a list of dotted pairs and binds the function (defined